ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ![ugly self signed cert logs](/media/ugly-self-signed-cert-logs.png "Ugly self signed certificate logs")

 We can avoid the `tls: unknown certificate` message by disabling server error logging.
 It's ok to do this in development.
-The things we do care about can still be logged from logging middleware and error handling.
+The things we do care about print from logging and error middleware.

-When `cfg.Web.Production` is not true, we create a new error logger that discards the server logs: `errorLog = log.New(ioutil.Discard, "", 0)`
+When `cfg.Web.Production` is false, a new error logger will discard server logs.

 ```go
 // main.go